jam-systems/jam/ui/packages/jam-core-react/README.md

 }
 ```

-The `state` and `api` objects are the same as the ones returned by `createJam()` in `jam-core`.
-See the [jam-core docs](https://gitlab.com/jam-systems/jam/-/tree/master/ui/packages/jam-core) for extensive documentation and examples of how to use them.
+The `state` and `api` objects are the same as returned by `createJam()` in `jam-core`.
+See the [jam-core documentation](https://gitlab.com/jam-systems/jam/-/tree/master/ui/packages/jam-core) for extensive documentation and examples of how to use them.

 The additional steps to integrate with React are simple: